circonus/irondb-docs/irondb-relay.md

 format](http://graphite.readthedocs.io/en/latest/feeding-carbon.html#the-plaintext-protocol).

 Multiple Graphite listeners may be configured on unique ports and associated with different check UUIDs.
 See the section on [Graphite ingestion](graphite-ingestion.md) for details.
+The graphite listener config here should be kept in sync with the [same configuration](configuration.md#graphite-listener) for the IRONdb nodes themselves.

 ##### Graphite listener address